 We know all of this.
 The question is, what are we going to do about it?For one thing, we may have to accept that, ultimately, some technological interventions might just need to be stopped, as a whole, until we can seriously reckon with their implications and consequences.
 Or that certain platforms have created so much harm, that they need to be broken up and fundamentally restructured.
 The former, at least, is a position with which the United Nations seems to agree, their Office of the High Commissioner for Human Rights having just called for a “a moratorium on the sale and use of artificial intelligence (AI) systems that pose a serious risk to human rights until adequate safeguards are put in place.”

 Now, there are plenty of good arguments for moratoria on development of AI/ML systems, and the “adequate safeguards [to protect human rights]” language is good, but even this effort needs more specificity.
-Other moratoria and calls for abolition have clearly laid out the actual and potential harms to various communities, with a When thinking about rights and justice, rather than merely considering probabilities and risk ratios, we need to clearly outline and discuss our values.
+Other moratoria and calls for abolition have clearly laid out the actual and potential harms to various communities, with an eye toward specific redress, whereas this call leaves a great deal of undefined space.
+While we can always benefit from leaving space for more research, when thinking about rights and justice, rather than merely considering probabilities and risk ratios, we need to clearly outline and discuss our values.

 The full text of that UN AI Human Rights Report contains not one use of the word “values,” and most uses of “justice” are in the context of the carceral system.
 There are in fact no explicit namings of racism, sexism, ableism, transphobia, or homophobia, here, despite guidance that,

 Particular attention should be paid to disproportionate impacts on women and girls, lesbian, gay, bisexual, transgender and queer individuals, persons with disabilities, persons belonging to minorities, older persons, persons in poverty and other persons who are in a vulnerable situation.
 (See section IV, subsection B, on page 13.)